xzjia/guideline/source_en/ArchitectureInDetail/GeneralFuncDetail/StringProcessing.rst

 .. code-block:: java

-   String str = "𠮷田 太郎";
+   String str = "吉田太郎";
    int startIndex = 0;
    int endIndex = 2;

    String subStr = str.substring(startIndex, endIndex);

-   System.out.println(subStr); // => "𠮷"
+   System.out.println(subStr); // => "吉"

-| In the example above, when you try to fetch "𠮷田" by taking out 2 characters from 0th character (beginning), only "𠮷" could be fetched since the surrogate pair is represented by 32 bits (char type 2).
+| In the example above, when you try to fetch "吉田" by taking out 2 characters from 0th character (beginning), only "吉" could be fetched since the surrogate pair is represented by 32 bits (char type 2).
 | In such a case, ``String#substring`` method must be used by searching start and end positions considering the surrogate pair, by using ``String#offsetByCodePoints``.
 |
 | An example wherein 2 characters are taken from the beginning (surname part) is shown below.

 .. code-block:: java

-   String str = "𠮷田 太郎";
+   String str = "吉田太郎";
    int startIndex = 0;
    int endIndex = 2;

    int startIndexSurrogate = str.offsetByCodePoints(0, startIndex); // => 0
    int endIndexSurrogate = str.offsetByCodePoints(0, endIndex); // => 3

-   String subStrSurrogate = str.substring(startIndexSurrogate, endIndexSurrogate); // => "𠮷田"
+   String subStrSurrogate = str.substring(startIndexSurrogate, endIndexSurrogate); // => "吉田"

 |